Damage Control (Big Love): Plot

 Two weeks after the events at the Governor's house, Nicki (Chloë Sevigny) and Margie (Ginnifer Goodwin) have helped Barbara (Jeanne Tripplehorn) with the house's tasks as she stays reclusive.
 Bill Henrickson (Bill Paxton) has been investigating to find who exposed her, suspecting that Carl (Carlos Jacott) and Pam (Audrey Wasilewski) may be involved.
 He has also checked on Wendy (Jodie Markell), discussing with Don (Joel McKinnon Miller) on possible ways to fire her in legal terms.

 At Juniper Creek, Wanda (Melora Walters) is questioned over her possible poisoning of Alby (Matt Ross).
-At church, she explains her version of the story to Roman (Harry Dean Stanton), but a wheelchair-bound Alby arrives to insult and condemn her.
+At church, she explains her version of the story to Roman (Harry Dean Stanton), but Alby, using a wheelchair, arrives to insult and condemn her.
 When Joey (Shawn Doyle) calls for help, Bill agrees in sending him a lawyer.
 Joey meets with Roman, who states that Wanda's situation can end if Joey can use his position to get pivotal votes for Roman.
 Bill decides to schedule a dinner with Carl and Pam to see if they are involved, but Barbara refuses to attend.
 When Bill pressures her, Barbara decides to move in with Don's family temporarily.
 While visiting Nicki, Adaleen (Mary Kay Place) gives her a revolver as a gift for protection.
-Sarah (Amanda Seyfried) attend an Ex-Mormon support group, where he becomes smitten with a member, Scott Quittman (Aaron Paul).
+Sarah (Amanda Seyfried) attends an Ex-Mormon support group, where a member, Scott Quittman (Aaron Paul), takes an interest in her.

 When Wendy realizes that Bill and Don are following her actions, she confronts them at Bill's office.
 When she threatens that she knows about Bill's lifestyle, Bill threatens with action if she damages the store's reputation.
 Later, Wendy is stalked by a person driving a Hummer in the parking lot.
 Attempting to evade it, she accidentally crashes her car.
 Bill also meets with an Attorney General aide, who states that he cannot be charged as the claims are not verified.
 Bill fails to persuade Barbara in returning home, but she changes her mind after talking with Nicki and Margie.
 Bill and Barbara dine with Carl and Pam, evading suspicion.
 Afterwards, Bill apologizes to Barbara for getting her involved into his life, but Barbara is willing to move forward with him.